SergiiGlad/devops/linux.md

 ###### # sudo chmod g+s /home/team  { setgid causes files created in the directory to automatically be owned by the group that owns the directory.
 To add the setgid permission numerically, add 2000  }

 #### Sticky Bit Permission
-The sticky bit permission is used to prevent other users from deleting files that they do not own in a shared directory.
+The sticky bit permission is used to prevent other users from deleting or unlink a files that they do not own in a shared directory.
-###### # chmod o+t <directory> { To set the sticky bit permission numerically, add 1000 }
+###### # chmod +t /tmp { To set the sticky bit permission numerically on temporary folder , add 1000 }
+Modern Linux kernels ignore the sticky bit if it is set for files.

+#### Immutable files
+If this is set, even root cannot delete the file until the attribute is unset.
+###### # lsattr { command to see whether the immutable flag  }
+###### chattr +i file { add immutable attribute }

+#### The file creation mask
+Directories usually default to 0777
+Files usually default to 0666

+###### # umask -S { Use the -S option to display the umask symbolically }
+The umask values specifies which of these bits should be removed for files 0666 - 0002 = file create with 0664 , r-w r-w r { for user with own privat group }
+for directory 0777 - 0002 = 0775
+root has umask=0022 (created files without permission write for group)